ortelius/outreach/blogs/how-to-bake-an-ortelius-pi-part03.md

 - Brilliant our Traefik Proxy has claimed the IP

 What you see is the `traefik` service with the `TYPE LoadBalancer` which means it has claimed the MetalLB IP that we assigned.
 A `CLUSTER-IP` is only accessible inside Kubernetes.
 So now with MetalLB and Traefik we have built a bridge between the outside world and our internal Kubernetes world.
-Traefik comes with some self discovery magic in the form of [providers](https://doc.traefik.io/traefik/providers/overview/) which allows Traefik to query `provider` APIs to find relevant information about routing and then dynamically updating the routes.
+Traefik comes with some self discovery magic in the form of [providers](https://doc.traefik.io/traefik/providers/overview/) which allows Traefik to query `provider` APIs to find relevant information about routing and then dynamically update the routes.

 ### Ortelius the Ultimate Evidence Store